Asetou/kindle/README.md

 - PostgreSQL database (Neon - cloud-native, serverless Postgres platform that separates storage and compute, auto-scales on demand)

-- Setup Primsa (ORM - Object-Relational Mapper - lets you define your schema declaratively and then map it to a DB) -- In order to run, `npx prisma init`
+- Setup Primsa (ORM - Object-Relational Mapper - lets you define your schema declaratively and then map it to a DB)
+- In order to run, `npx prisma init`

+- generate prisma files `npx prisma generate`
 ⋅⋅⋅⋅*Add schema
 ⋅⋅⋅⋅*Basic migrations
 ⋅⋅⋅⋅*Database studio